Leofida/Data-Science/README.md

-This project regards an analysis performed in Python on an online movie rental service
+This repository regards an analysis performed in Python on an online movie rental service